“Extremely knowledgeable, personable and eloquent.” Legal 500 2017

 - Junior Counsel to the Crown

-Simon’s practice covers all areas of personal injury work, acting for claimants and defendants including claims arising from road traffic accidents, accidents at work, occupiers’ liability accidents, and highway accidents.
+Simon’s practice covers all areas of personal injury work, acting for claimants and defendants including claims arising from road traffic accidents, accidents at work, public and occupiers’ liability accidents, and highway accidents.
 He has experience of handling high value and complex claims involving multiple experts both in conference and at trial.
 Simon’s technical ability sees him regularly retained on cases where jurisdiction is challenged, both on domestic and international matters.
 He also advises in cases involving claims of exaggeration, fraud and dishonesty mainly for defendant solicitors and insurers.Book BarristerBack to top

 Simon practices in all areas of travel law and frequently represents claimant and defendants in claims:

 - Aboard and concerning planes and other aircraft under the Warsaw Convention and the Montreal Convention